4 Myths To Get Rid of Bats in the Attic

 Less than one percent of the bat population contracts rabies, which is a much lower rate of incidence than other mammals.
 Still, you should not handle or disturb bats, especially those that are active and appear sick during daylight hours.
 All bat bites should be washed immediately with soap and water, and a physician should be consulted.

-How big of a crack can a bat fit through?
+How small of a hole can a bat get through?
+Most often bats find their way into homes through cracks and crevices in building materials.
 Their small size makes it easy for bats to tuck themselves into even the smallest of gaps.
 They can squeeze through holes as small as 6 millimetres or about the size of a dime.
-Once inside the structure, bats will roost in attics and between walls.